arq5x/bedtools2/docs/content/tools/merge.rst

 **-n**					         Report the number of BED entries that were merged. *1 is reported if no merging occurred*.
 **-d**                           Maximum distance between features allowed for features to be merged. *Default is 0.
 That is, overlapping and/or book-ended features are merged*.
 **-nms**                         Report the names of the merged features separated by semicolons.
+**-scores**	                     | Report the scores of the merged features.
+Specify one of
+		                         | the following options for reporting scores:
+		                         | sum, min, max,
+		                         | mean, median, mode, antimode,
+		                         | collapse (i.e., print a semicolon-separated list)
 ===========================      ===============================================================================================================================================================================================================